DanMcGann/loam/README.md

 By far the most important functions (and thus the documentation to read carefully) are `extractFeatures` in `features.h` and `registerFeatures` in `registration.h`.

-## PointClouds Types
+### PointClouds Types
 `loam` was designed to handle generic PointCloud definitions.
 Specifically, we only assume that PointClouds are Lists of structures of templated type `T`.
 The user can use any `T` so long as it includes `x, y, z` elements.
 The only thing the user has to do is to provide the correct `Accessor` function to extract this elements from `T`.

 We provide 3 common `Accessor` functions in `common.h` and examples of how to use `field` and `paren` accessors can be found in `tests/test_feature_extraction.cpp` and `test_registration` respectively.

 Since we expect most people to use LOAM along side PCL who's point structures are accessed with fields, we set the default accessor to `fieldAccessor`.

-## PointClouds Structure
+### PointClouds Structure
 To match the method presented in [1] features are found independently in each scan line from the LiDAR.
 Thus LOAM is reliant of having a structured pointcloud.
 Specifically, the feature extraction module requires pointclouds to be in row major order.
 This is intended to help with caching as each scan-line is searched over and thus efficiency in the long run.

-## Dependencies
+### Dependencies
 The following libraries are required by `loam`.
-Only Eigen needs to be installed by the user, Ceres, and Nanoflann are included via fetch content content and should work regardless of whether or not these libraries are installed system wide.
+Only Eigen needs to be installed by the user, Ceres, and nanoflann are included via fetch content content and should work regardless of whether or not these libraries are installed system wide.
 * Eigen [3+]
   * Must be installed on system.
 * Ceres [2.2.0]